 Red Crossbill Conservation

 While these birds are not considered threatened or endangered, they are at risk from habitat loss in areas where logging and development are reducing coniferous forests.
 In some regions, they are losing food supplies to introduced squirrels.

 The greatest concern is that if these birds are split into different species, crossbills with restricted ranges or precise habitat needs could immediately be considered threatened or endangered, and sufficient protective measures may not be in place.
 Because of that, it is critical to ensure these birds are protected in all parts of their range.

 These finches can be curious about humans and will visit feeding stations where black oil sunflower seeds are available.
 With their powerful bills, they are also easily able to break into larger striped sunflower seeds.

 Planting evergreen trees in the yard will also help attract these birds.
-Cone-bearing varieties of fir, spruce, hemlock and pine are especially attractive.
+Cone-bearing varieties of fir, spruce, hemlock, and pine are especially attractive to red crossbills.

 Because they can be nomadic and shift their activities to where food sources are most abundant, red crossbills can sometimes be challenging to find.
 Visiting coniferous forests with rich crops of seed-bearing cones is the best option for finding these birds, and watch for several crossbills flitting about between branches as they feed.
 These finches may occasionally be found in suburban areas with suitable trees, such as large parks or cemeteries.